thibaultLe/SpectralANN/README.md

 # Testing the trained network:
 1) Run test_ACANN.py for the available test data
+2) Run MonteCarloTest.py for genuine lattice data (this data is too large for GitHub, but we can send it upon request)

 # Workflow to generate new data and train a neural network:
 1) Run generatePropagators.py